enginecommerce/engine-flight-manual/products/index.md

     - instruction: Locate the Products Menu Link at the top of the page
       image: '/assets/images/mockdown/draft2/dashboard_mockdown_with_products_menu_screenshot.jpg'
       notes:
-      - header: In the products menu you will find other helpful ways to keep your products organized
+      - header: In the products menu link you will find other helpful ways to keep your products organized.
         permalink: 'content/products/notes/products_menu.html'

     - instruction: This is the Products Homepage